mcllouie/AAE5303_Reflection_Report/README.md

 ## Section 1: AI Usage Experience

-During the AAE5303 project, my interaction with AI tools like Gemini and Google AI were shaped significantly by my unique technical setup.
+During the AAE5303 project, my interaction with AI tools like Gemini and Google AI was shaped significantly by my unique technical setup.
 Unlike the other students who utilized the provided Docker containers on Windows, I insisted on running the Visual SLAM pipeline natively (via UTM VM) on a MacBook Pro with Apple Silicon (M1 Pro).
 This decision rendered the "Cursor" tool less useful for direct environment linking, so I relied on Google AI and Gemini as a high-level research and debugging partner.

 I used AI primarily for three tasks: environment configuration, parameter estimation, and presentation structuring.
 I used these tools roughly 3–4 times a week during the whole project.
 The most useful feature was the chat-based troubleshooting for Linux-specific compilation errors and the ability to process external documentation links (like the HKU MaRS drone CAD files) to help estimate extrinsic parameters for the IMU.
-Because I was working in an ARM-based virtualized environment, I always had to include the pharse "ARM Ubuntu"  into searching on solutions that compatible with my Ubuntu 20.04 VM on UTM.
+Because I was working in an ARM-based virtualized environment, I always had to include the phrase "ARM Ubuntu" into searching on solutions that are compatible with my Ubuntu 20.04 VM on UTM.

 ---